pydio/pydio-doc-admin-guide/1_quick_start/4_adding_collaboration_tools.md

-Collaborate on Documents using one of the following software:
+Collaborate on Documents using one of the following software

 [:summary]